 - Select your Google Drive connection as Source and Salesforce connection as Target.

-STEP 2 Add an Import Task
+STEP 2: Add an Import Task

 - Click Add new on the right to create a new task.

 - Select the target object and choose the operation.
-Insert operation creates new Salesforce records from the source file.
+The insert operation creates new Salesforce records from the source file.
 Update operation modifies the existing records.
 The Upsert operation inserts the new records and updates the existing records.
 The Use Primary Key and Use External ID marks indicate how Skyvia detects what records to change.

-STEP 3 Integration Execution and Results
+STEP 3: Integration Execution and Results

 After you configure your import, you can run the integration manually or set the schedule.
 When the run is completed, you can check its results as described above.